Back to school with wearables during COVID-19

 How wearables can help

-Wearable technology can provide ongoing monitoring of key vitals, which can in turn provide a useful indication on whether someone’s health is deteriorating, even if they have no symptoms.
-Advanced health smartwatches can now easily collect data such as heart rate, respiratory rate and ambient temperature all day long, which can then be examined daily using machine learning and, with the help of digital software like an app, can let the user know whether they might be developing an infection.
+Wearable technology can provide ongoing monitoring of key vitals, which can, in turn, provide a useful indication of whether someone’s health is deteriorating, even if they have no symptoms.
+Advanced health smartwatches can now easily collect data such as pulse rate, respiratory rate and ambient temperature all day long, which can then be examined daily using machine learning and, with the help of digital software like an app, can let the user know whether they might be developing an infection.

 Imagine a teenager who wakes up, checks her phone, and gets a warning from her app that she might be at high risk of developing a respiratory infection.
 Instead of having breakfast with her parents, going to school by bus, and sitting in a packed classroom all day, she would self-isolate in her room and book herself a test, keeping dozens of others she would under other circumstances come in contact with safe.